kdcouture/Sorts/Blogs/quickSortBlog.md

 # Quick Sort
 Quick sort has a worst case runtime of O(n^2) which doesn't sound quick but its average runtime is often close to O(n log n) simmilar to merge sort.
-Benifites to this type of sort is that is can be done in place, not requiring more than a few ints be created in memory keeping space complexity O(long n).
+Benifites to this type of sort is that is can be done in place, not requiring more than a few ints be created in memory keeping space complexity O(log n).
 Quick sort's algorithm makes it seem complex with the whole piviot point but in application it really is just a point choosen arbitarily to sort around.

 ---